wso2/choreo-samples/sfdc-marketing-campaign-emails-to-csv/readme.md

-Use template (Salesforce Campaign Emails to Azure Blob Storage) to export a list of email addresses belonging to contact of a specific Account, Industry or Geography for a Marketing Campaign.
+# Salesforce Campaign Emails to Azure Blob Storage
 ## Use case
 Scheduled export of email addresses belonging to a specific Account, Industry or Geography for a specific Marketing Campaign to a CSV and store it in Azure Blob storage

 ## Prerequisites
-* Pull the template from central
-`bal new -t choreo/sfdc_marketing_campaign_emails_to_csv <newProjectName>`
 * Salesforce Account.
 * Azure Storage Account.